OrianaVenture/VentureValheim/Progression/README.md

 NOTE: This mod is under heavy development and is not finished.
 All pre-releases are intended for those interested in helping test new features until the first official release.

-The main feature of this mod is to have an easy way to fully customize the world difficulty.
-Set the difficulty of each biome by using the automatic scaling system or by defining your own custom scaling.
-Configure all creatures and items automatically with the auto-scaling feature.
+The main feature of this mod is to have an easy way to fully customize the world difficulty and to control the rate at which the world and individual player advances.
+Set the difficulty of each biome and configure all creatures and items by using the automatic scaling system.
+You may also define your own custom configuration for individual creatures and items (including other modded content).
 This mod will dynamically create a game balance that is very different from the Vanilla gameplay experience!

 Below are some explanations of features and how to configure them.
-To see details generate the config file by launching the game once with this mod installed.
+See more details in the config file.
+Generate the config file by launching the game once with this mod installed.

 ### Public & Private Key Management

-By default this mod will prevent/block public keys from being added to the global list: Set BlockAllGlobalKeys to false to use vanilla behavior.
-Configure AllowedGlobalKeys or BlockedGlobalKeys lists to allow/block keys ONLY depending on the value of BlockAllGlobalKeys.
-To see details generate the config file.
-These keys are case sensitive and MUST match the value exactly or it will not work.
-This feature will work with other mods that add in custom keys.
+By default this mod will prevent/block public keys from being added to the global list which will prevent game behaviors that rely on the presence of these keys.
+This lets you control the game progression by choosing when these keys get added to the game (either naturally through gameplay or by using the vanilla setpublickey command).

+This mod also adds a private player key system in which data is saved to a new file for each character.
+You can use this private key system to tailor game functionality to individuals rather than the vanilla default server-wide public keys.
+There are 4 new commands added that work similar to the public key commands.
+Currently only your local player can be updated, but commands for server management will be added later: setprivatekey, removeprivatekey, resetprivatekeys, listprivatekeys.

+Here is a quick guide to the Key configuration options:

+* BlockAllGlobalKeys: Prevent/block public all keys from being added to the global list, set to false to use vanilla behavior
+* AllowedGlobalKeys: Allow only these keys being added to the global list when BlockAllGlobalKeys is true
+* BlockedGlobalKeys: Stop only these keys being added to the global list when BlockAllGlobalKeys is false
+* UseBossKeysForSkillLevel, UsePrivateBossKeysForSkillLevel, BossKeysSkillPerKey explained under Skill Manager section below.

 Examples of Vanilla Public Keys:

 * defeated_eikthyr
 * defeated_gdking
 * defeated_bonemass
 * defeated_dragon
 * defeated_goblinking
+* defeated_queen
 * KilledTroll
 * killed_surtling
 * KilledBat

-This mod adds a private player key system in which data is saved to a new file for each character.
-This feature is still being developed, so please report any issues that might arise while using it.
-Currently the only feature using private keys is skills, see the next section for more information.

-There are 4 new commands added that work similar to the public key commands.
-Currently only your local player can be updated, but commands for server management will be added later: setprivatekey, removeprivatekey, resetprivatekeys, listprivatekeys.

-For developers (In Progress): define your own player keys and use them in your mods!
+* defeated_hive

+Note: Currently the only feature using private keys is skills.
+Possible future additions to this section include:

+* Ability to lock items or crafting to boss completion
+* Ability to have worldly spawns and raids check for individual boss completion
+* Locking boss summoning to enforce progression order
+* Requests welcome!
+See the bottom for my discord link

 ### Skill Manager